paritytech/capi-multisig-app/README.md

 pnpm build
 ```

-## Run server and/or dynamodb locally as docker services
+## Run server and/or dynamodb locally as docker

 Install docker compose